caius-iulius/spinnaker/README.md

 ```
 Keep in mind that the space between the minus sign and the three is significant.
 If it weren't there the parser would read an integer literal of value `-3`.
 This doesn't apply to the plus sign.

-Type relations (analogous to Haskell's MVTCs) provide a mechanism for terse ad-hoc polymorphism:
+Type relations (analogous to Haskell's MultiParamTypeClasses) provide a mechanism for terse ad-hoc polymorphism:
 ```
 def string_true_5 = show True ++ show 5
 ```